How Legal is Sports Betting?

 Perils and Profits

 The influence of gambling on the well-being and health of individuals, families, and communities, has become a fiercely debated public issue.
-With the coming of age of new technologies, facilitating and creating new gambling products become more accessible in our surroundings than ever before.
+Presently, with the coming of age of new technologies, facilitating and creating new gambling products become more accessible in our surroundings than ever before.
 On their part, governments are weighing their response to the inherent perils and profits that these potentially unsafe products pose.

 “The only true wisdom is in knowing you know nothing.”